LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 1 - Introduction to Airflow.md

 # Directed Acyclic Graph (DAG) in Apache Airflow

 A **Directed Acyclic Graph (DAG)** is the backbone of Apache Airflow's workflow management system.
-It represents a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies.
+It represents a collection of all the tasks you want to run, organized to reflect their relationships and dependencies.

 ## Core Concept